1976 - Sad Wings Of Destiny.

-Yes, you've heard about AC/DC, BLACK SABBATH, IRON MAIDEN, METALLICA and SLAYER ...but it all really started with England's JUDAS PRIEST.
-The year 1980 is ground-zero for real heavymetal, the Stonehenges of the genre with albums like: Back In Black, Heaven & Hell, Ace Of Spades ...and British Steel !
+Yes, you've heard about IRON MAIDEN, METALLICA and SLAYER ...but it all really started with England's JUDAS PRIEST.
+The year 1980 is Ground Zero for real heavymetal, the Stonehenges of the genre with albums like: Back In Black, Heaven & Hell, Ace Of Spades ...and British Steel !

 British Steel is just that: 100% pure red-blooded raging British heavymetal (aka Steel).
-Picking-up hints from the street-vibes of the UK-punks of '78, the PRIEST's 6th record forever encompassed:
+Picking-up hints from the street-vibes of the UK-punks of '78, the PRIEST's sixth record forever encompassed:

 - The sound of heavymetal,